Shell shock: Acute

-Although the Battle of Passchendaele generally became a byword for horror, the number of cases of shell shock were relatively few.
-5,346 shell shock cases reached the Casualty Clearing Station, or roughly 1% of the British forces engaged.
-3,963 (or just under 75%) of these men returned to active service without being referred to a hospital for specialist treatment.
-The number of shell shock cases reduced throughout the battle, and the epidemic of illness was ended.
+Although the Battle of Passchendaele generally became a byword for horror, the number of shell-shock cases were relatively few: 5,346 shell-shock cases reached the Casualty Clearing Station, or roughly 1% of the British forces engaged; 3,963 (or just under 75%) of these men returned to active service without being referred to a hospital for specialist treatment.
+The number of shell-shock cases reduced throughout the battle, and the epidemic of illness was ended.

 During 1917, "shell shock" was entirely banned as a diagnosis in the British Army, and mentions of it were censored, even in medical journals.

 Chronic treatment

 The treatment of chronic shell shock varied widely according to the details of the symptoms, the views of the doctors involved, and other factors including the rank and class of the patient.

 There were so many officers and men with shell shock that 19 British military hospitals were wholly devoted to the treatment of cases.
-Ten years after the war, 65,000 veterans of the war were still receiving treatment for it in Britain.
-In France it was possible to visit aged shell shock victims in hospital in 1960.
+The condition's frequent occurrence among troops during World War I sparked intense discussions over its nature.
+The severity of the condition, which was initially written off by some as weakness or cowardice, and the fact that it persisted long after the war prompted a reassessment of mental health in military settings.

+The long-term effects of psychological trauma on soldiers and the healthcare systems of post-war nations are highlighted by the ongoing care for shell-shock victims, such as the 65,000 British veterans who were still receiving therapy ten years later and the French patients who were seen in hospitals into the 1960s.

+This understanding of combat trauma's aftereffects opened the door for more thorough research on psychological harm, which in turn helped to formalize diagnoses like post-traumatic stress disorder (PTSD).
+The combined psychological and physiological aspects of shell shock are further highlighted by recent neurological research, such as that conducted by Johns Hopkins University, which links it to quantifiable brain deficits in veterans.
+The historical significance of shell shock in influencing contemporary methods to trauma care and mental health awareness is shown in these developments.